intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 - **abstracts from MeSH 2020 with top100 labels appeared.7z** 🠊 contains 5 .txt files (split by 10,000 instances) which include the abstracts from MeSH 2020 that at least one of the top100 most frequent novel labels into this version appears.
 - **frequency_novel_labels_test_set_MeSH2020.csv**  🠊 the names of all the novel labels in this version, along with their frequencies of appearence into the test set.

+### pre-computed files

+Here are added some files for accelerating the execution of several needed computations:

+- **label_embeddings.pcikle** 🠊 a dictionary structure whose: *keys* are the names of the top100 most frequent novel labels, *values* their bioBERT embedding vector stored as a Numpy array (768,)

+- **predictions_label_occurence.pickle** 🠊 the output of the label occurence stage fot the whole test size into a list structure, where each item is into the next format: 'label_1#label_2#...#label_r'

+- **noisy_labels_70percent.pickle** 🠊 a dictionary structure whose: *keys* the known labels that are replaced during the imperfect oracle scenrio, **values** a dictionary with 20 randomly selected MeSH terms in the role of keys, and their corresponding cosine similarity score with the original key of upper level

 ### Pre-process stages

 - **obtain_text_embeddings.py** 🠊 this file computes the embeddings of the input text files and saves them into corresponding pickles with the bioBERT embeddings.